MemeLabs/chat-gui/assets/dev/README.md

 ## Tests.js

 Currently `tests.js` only contains 1 test for debugging loading performance of message history.
 For now, just put tests there that don't belong in `mockStream.js`

+## Testing autocomplete

+A couple of similar usernames are loaded into chat for autocomplete testing:
+`
+'CrippleMan',
+'CozyPan',
+'CoDirectionalFan',
+'CoolKikker',
+'CoolCool'
+`

+If you want to add additional usernames to the chat, sending a message through `mockStream` with the desired username will add it.